 - Avoid touching your face, nose, eyes, etc.

-- Clean and disinfect your home to remove germs: practice routine cleaning of frequently touched surfaces (for example: tables, doorknobs, light switches, etc.)
+- Clean and disinfect frequently touched surfaces (for example: cell phones, keyboards, doorknobs, light switches, etc.)